State media: Determinants of state control

 Both theories have implications regarding the determinants and consequences of ownership of the media.
 The public interest theory suggests that more benign governments should have higher levels of control of the media which would in turn increase press freedom as well as economic and political freedoms.
 Conversely, the public choice theory affirms that the opposite is true - "public spirited", benevolent governments should have less control which would increase these freedoms.

 Generally, state ownership of the media is found in poor, autocratic non-democratic countries with highly interventionist governments that have some interest in controlling the flow of information.
 Countries with "weak" governments do not possess the political will to break up state media monopolies.
 Media control is also usually consistent with state ownership in the economy.

-As of 2002, the press in most of Europe (with the exception of Belarus, Russia and Ukraine) is mostly private and free of state control and ownership, along with North and South America (with the exception of Cuba.)
-The press "role" in the national and societal dynamics of the United States and Australia has virtually always been the responsibility of the private commercial sector since these countries' earliest days.
-Levels of state ownership are higher in some African countries, the Middle East and some Asian countries (with the exception of Japan, India, Indonesia, Mongolia, Nepal, the Philippines, South Korea, Taiwan and Thailand where large areas of private press exist.)
-Full state monopolies exist in Burma (under the military rule) and North Korea.
+As of 2002, the press in most of Europe (with the exception of Belarus, Russia and Ukraine) is mostly private and free of state control and ownership, along with North and South America (with the exception of Cuba and Venezuela) The press "role" in the national and societal dynamics of the United States and Australia has virtually always been the responsibility of the private commercial sector since these countries' earliest days.
+Levels of state ownership are higher in some African countries, the Middle East and some Asian countries (with the exception of Japan, India, Indonesia, Mongolia, Nepal, the Philippines, South Korea and Thailand where large areas of private press exist.)
+Full state monopolies exist in China, Myanmar, and North Korea.

 Consequences of state ownership

 Issues with state media include complications with press freedom and journalistic objectivity.
-According to Christopher Walker in the Journal of Democracy, "authoritarian or totalitarian media outlets", such as the BBC in the United Kingdom, China's CCTV, Russia's RT, and Venezuela's TeleSUR, take advantage of both domestic and foreign media due to the censorship under regimes in their native countries and the openness of democratic nations to which they broadcast.
+In general, state media typically has lower levels of trust than public media.
+According to Christopher Walker in the Journal of Democracy, "authoritarian or totalitarian media outlets" take advantage of both domestic and foreign media due to state censorship in their native countries and the openness of democratic nations to which they broadcast.
+He cites China's CCTV, Russia's RT, and Venezuela's TeleSUR as examples.